NREL/EnergyPlus/design/FY2021/ASTM C1340 convection algorithm for attic spaces.md

 ![figure1](https://github.com/dareumnam/EnergyPlus/blob/RadiantBarrier/design/FY2021/table1.png)
 ASTM C1340 Convection algorithm will be implemented for SurfaceConvectionAlgorithm:Inside.
 For radiant barriers, it can be selected Zone Inside Convection Algorithm of attic zone in Zone object.
+- Energyplus has a range of 0 to 180 degree of tilt angle of a surface.
+Flat roofs are tilted 0 degree, walls are tilted 90 degrees, and flat floors are tilted 180 degrees.
+Each case (horizontal surface, tilted surface, and vertical surface) can be classfied by this tilt angle.
+- Heat flow direction (up and down) can be determined the temperature difference between the surface and the air.
+- For calculating the convection heat transfer coefficient, following inputs for each surface are needed:
+  - Length along the heat flow direction
+    - the square root of surface area for floors and ceilings
+    - average height for gables and walls
+    - length of pitched roof from soffit to ridge
+  - Tilt angle
+  - Velocity of the air stream
+    - For interior surfaces, it is calculated from zone voulme and air changes per hour
+    - For exterior surfaces, Surface Outside Face Outdoor Air Wind Speed

 ## Testing/Validation/Data Sources ##